-Note: Black and Gray tank valve positions may be reversed depending on floorplan and tank location.
-The center outlet section may be swiveled downward for better hose alignment and drainage.
+NOTE: Black and Gray tank valve positions may be reversed depending on floorplan and tank location.

-4. Open the black water valve (black handle) with a quick pull and make sure there are no sags in the hose.
+4. Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close black water valve as soon as tank is empty.
+Close Black Waste Tank Drain valve as soon as tank is empty.

 NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
-Do not open the gray tank valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the drain hose.
+Do not open the Gray Waste Tank Drain valve until the black tank is drained and Black Waste Tank Drain valve is closed to avoid sewage back-up into gray tank.
+Gray water also rinses any black water solids from the sewage drain hose.

-- 5. Open the gray water valve (gray handle).
+- 5. Open the Gray Waste Tank Drain valve.
 Be sure there are no sags in the hose to ensure complete drainage.
-Close gray water valve as soon as tank is empty. - 6.
+Close Gray Waste Tank Drain valve as soon as tank is empty. - 6.
 Add an odor control chemical to the sewage holding tank through the toilet.
-These chemicals are available at most R.V. stores. - 7.
-Rinse sewer hose thoroughly with water and stow.
+These chemicals are available at most RV stores.